solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_01_Introduction_to_Azure.md

 ### IaaS

 In the IaaS model, organizations deploy MySQL on Azure Virtual Machines.
 This provides the customer with the flexibility to choose when to patch the VM OS, the MySQL engine, and install other software such as antivirus utilities when required.
 Microsoft is responsible for the underlying VM hardware that constitutes the Azure infrastructure.
+Customers are responsible for all other maintenance.

 Because IaaS MySQL hosting gives greater control over the MySQL database engine and the OS, many organizations choose it to lift and shift on-premises solutions while minimizing capital expenditure.